tvhahn/tspipe/README.md

 Time Series ML Pipeline
 ==============================

-Automating the feature engineering and classical ML pipelin for time series.
-Build the feature store of your dreams!
+Developing scalable ETL/ML pipeline for rapid testing of feature engineering and machine learning techniques.
+For use on time series data, and tested on common industrial datasets.
+Leverages HPC infrastructure.

 https://github.com/tvhahn/feat-store